 2. Visit Twice – Morning can feel different from afternoon.

-3. Talk to Residents – Staff show you the highlights, residents show you reality.
+3. Talk to Owners – Staff show you the highlights, owners show you reality.

 Walk Away Confident